-At the end of the year, the Bank has investments in substantial equity positions in financial institutions which, according to the applicable rules, will result in a NOK 302.5 million deduction from the Group's Common Equity Tier 1 capital.
-Total realised gains or losses as a result of sales and liquidation during the period and total realised and unrealised gains and losses according to valuations amount to NOK 8 and NOK 32.6 million respectively as at year end.
+At the end of the year, the Bank's total investments in significant equity positions in financial institutions did not exceed the threshold for deductions in CET1 capital.
+Total realised gains or losses as a result of sales and liquidation during the period and total realised and unrealised gains and losses according to valuations amount to NOK -6.8 and NOK 36.5 million respectively as at year end.

 The Bank's equity positions consist mainly of investments in associated companies and joint ventures, as well as other strategic investments.
 The Bank's investments in SpareBank 1 Boligkreditt AS, SpareBank 1 Kreditt AS, SpareBank 1 Næringskreditt AS and BN Bank ASA are consolidated proportionately in Group capital adequacy.
-A detailed overview of the Bank's investments by purpose as at year end is presented in the following table.
+A detailed overview of the Bank's investments by purpose as at year end is presented in table 7.4.